Sao Paulo and its Transport System

 Railways in Sao Paulo and the Sao Paulo Metro system

-The railway network of Sao Paulo comprises surface trains as well as the subway system and is the means of transport that tourists are most likely to trust.
-While the subway system is efficient, clean, modern and safe, there is no consistency about the quality of the surface trains although the ones in the more touristy areas can surely give the metro a tough competition.
-ViaQuatro, CPTM and Sao Paulo Metro are the three companies in charge of operations of the rail network.
-As a tourist to Sao Paulo, out of the twelve lines running around the city these are the ones that you are likely to find most useful.
+São Paulo’s rail network, which includes both surface trains and the metro, is the most trusted mode of transport for tourists.
+While the metro system is efficient, clean, modern and safe, the quality of the surface trains is inconsistent, although those in the more touristy areas can certainly give the metro a run for its money.
+ViaQuatro, CPTM and Sao Paulo Metro are the three companies responsible for operating the rail network.
+As a tourist in Sao Paulo, of the twelve lines that criss-cross the city, these are probably the most useful.

-- Line 1 or Blue line: Running in a North-South direction, this was the first metro line ever built and passes through the famous Historical Center.
-The Jabaquara and Tiete bus terminals are also close by when you travel on this line.
+- Line 1 or Blue Line: Running north-south, this was the first metro line ever built and passes through the famous historic centre.
+The Jabaquara and Tiete bus terminals are also close by when travelling on this line.
 It is managed and operated by Metro.

-- Line 2 or Green line: The Green line runs along the East-West direction and passes through the Avenida Paulista.
-This is another line that is under operation of Metro.
+- Line 2 or Green Line: The Green Line runs from east to west and crosses Avenida Paulista.
+This is another line run by Metro.

-- Line 3, the Red line: To the north of the Green line and running in the same direction is the Red line, possibly the busiest of all railway channels in the city of Sao Paulo.
-It is more expensive compared to its southern counterpart and also passes through the Historical center.
-To the west end of this line you can find the Barra Funda bus terminus.
-Metro is in charge of operations on this line.
+- Line 3, the Red Line: North of the Green Line and running in the same direction is the Red Line, probably the busiest of all the railway lines in the city of Sao Paulo.
+It is more expensive than its southern counterpart and also runs through the historic centre.
+At the western end of this line is the Barra Funda bus terminal.
+This line is operated by Metro.

-- Line 4, Yellow line: This line serves as a connection between the Historical Center and, for the most part, runs south of the Green line.
-Fully operational only in 2012, this line passes through Avenida Paulista and is operated and maintained by ViaQuatro.
+- Line 4, the yellow line: This line serves as a link between the Historic Centre and runs mostly south of the Green Line.
+This line, which will not be fully operational until 2012, runs along Avenida Paulista and is operated and maintained by ViaQuatro.

-- Line 9 or Emerald line: The Emerald line is situated to the West of the Blue line and runs parallel to it in a North-South direction.
-It crosses over the entire western half of the city of Sao Paulo.
-This line is operated by CPTM.
+- Line 9 or Emerald Line: The Emerald Line is located to the west of the Blue Line and runs parallel to it in a north-south direction.
+It crosses the entire western half of the city of Sao Paulo.
+This line is operated by the CPTM.

 Cab or taxi service in Sao Paulo

 For those looking for an alternative to driving in Sao Paulo, taxis are the best option.
-They are also the best choice among all the transport systems in the city for travelling after nightfall.
-Taxis can either be hailed from the streets or from one of the many stands that you can find in busy areas and at main intersections.
-You can also book radio taxis advance by calling the numbers of the service operators.
-For disabled people, they can avail the services of the wheelchair-friendly minivans that are owned by Taxi Pro-Def.
-Irrespective of the time of day, you are sure to find a taxi to take you to your required destination.
+They are also the best choice of all the city’s transport systems for travelling after dark.
+Taxis can be hailed either from the street or from one of the many stands that can be found in busy areas and at major intersections.
+You can also book radio taxis in advance by calling the numbers of the service providers.
+Disabled people can use the wheelchair accessible minivans of Taxi Pro-Def.
+Whatever the time of day, you are sure to find a taxi to take you to your destination.

 Hiring cars in Sao Paulo

-Driving around the city streets of Sao Paulo is not a recommended means of travel in the city.
-However, if you are altogether determined about driving your own vehicle, then it is advisable that you take note of some of the traffic rules.
-Traffic in Sao Paulo is extremely bad, especially during the monsoon season when rainstorms can cause water to flood the streets.
-It is difficult to find a parking spot and even if you manage to find one, it can be pretty expensive.
-The citizens of Sao Paulo seem well versed in the principle of “Every man for himself” so you will be required to be extra attentive while driving on the streets.
+Driving a car on the streets of Sao Paulo is not recommended as a means of getting around the city.
+However, if you insist on driving your own vehicle, you should be aware of some of the traffic rules.
+Traffic in Sao Paulo is extremely bad, especially during the monsoon season when rains can flood the streets.
+It is difficult to find a parking space, and even if you do find one, it can be quite expensive.
+The citizens of Sao Paulo seem to be well versed in the principle of “every man for himself”, so you will need to be extra vigilant when driving on the streets.

 Getting around in Sao Paulo

-One of the most fun-filled and exciting ways to tour the city is on foot.
-You will be surprised to note the extent to which some of the localities and neighbourhoods can be pedestrian-friendly.
-Moreover they are compact enough, allowing you to explore all of it via a long yet easy stroll.
+One of the most enjoyable and exciting ways to see the city is on foot.
+You will be surprised at how pedestrian-friendly some of the towns and neighbourhoods are.
+They are also compact enough to allow you to explore them all in one long but easy stroll.
 The Jardins and Centro are among the few popular areas that can be easily traversed on foot.
-Although walking around the streets of Sao Paulo is safe during the daytime, be careful about venturing out at night.
-Stay indoor as far as possible and if you simply must go out, call a taxi to take you to your destination.
-After all, it is better to be safe than to be sorry!
+Although it is safe to walk the streets of Sao Paulo during the day, be careful about venturing out at night.
+Stay indoors as much as possible, and if you must go out, call a taxi to take you to your destination.
+Better to be safe than sorry!